 As climate change becomes an increasingly pressing issue, many residents, tenants and consumers also make choices based on their environmental impact.
 Onsite water reuse relieves pressure on stressed freshwater and municipal sources and so provides a more sustainable alternative to increasing water scarcity.
 It also contributes toward ESG goals and LEED certification, which are important validators for climate-conscious consumers and investors.

 What Will the ROI Be for My Water Reuse Project?

 The only way to know if water reuse makes sense for your project is to perform a water reuse assessment.
 We recommend one for every building development project over 100,000 square feet.
 For many projects, onsite water reuse can:

 - Provide five to six figures’ worth of water and sewer savings per year – achieving ROI in 3-7 years;

 - A significant boost to your sustainability profile;

 - Drastically improved water security;

-- An opportunity to be seen as industry leaders by residents and investors.
+- An opportunity to be seen as industry leaders by residents, tenants and investors.